-Write operations are initiated by asserting \overline{WPS} active at the rising edge of the positive input clock (K).
-On the same K clock rise the data presented to $D{[17:0]}$ is latched and stored into the lower 18-bit write data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
-On the subsequent rising edge of the negative input clock (K), the address is latched and the information presented to $D{[17:0]}$ is also stored into the write data register, provided $\overline{BWS}{[1:0]}$ are both asserted active.
-The 36 bits of data are then written into the memory array at the specified location.
+Write operations are initiated by asserting WPS active at the rising edge of the positive input clock (K).
+On the following K clock rise the data presented to D[17:0] is latched and stored into the lower 18-bit write data register, provided BWS[1:0] are both asserted active.
+On the subsequent rising edge of the negative input clock $(\overline{K})$ the information presented to $D{[17:0]}$ is also stored into the write data register, provided BWS[1:0] are both asserted active.
+This process continues for one more cycle until four 18-bit words (a total of 72 bits) of data are stored in the SRAM.
+The 72 bits of data are then written into the memory array at the specified location.
+Therefore, write accesses to the device can not be initiated on two consecutive K clock rises.
+The internal logic of the device ignores the second write request.
+Write accesses can be initiated on every other rising edge of the positive input clock (K).
+Doing so pipelines the data flow such that 18 bits of data can be transferred into the device on every rising edge of the input clocks (K and K).

-When deselected, the write port ignores all inputs after the pending write operations are complete.
+When deselected, the write port ignores all inputs after the pending write operations have been completed.